Aadeshh0/vector-shift-hubspot-oauth/README.md

-# VectorShift Hubspot OAuth Integrations Assignment
+# VectorShift Hubspot OAuth Integration Assignment

-This project is an assignment provided by Vector Shift, that asked us to complete OAuth integration with HubSpot, completing the functions authorize_hubspot, oauth2callback_hubspot, and get_hubspot_credentials functions in hubspot.py using a FastAPI backend and a React frontend, persisting OAuth states and credentials in Redis for secure flows during local development.
-It includes a working HubSpot OAuth flow and data loading.
+This project is an assignment provided by VectorShift, in which the task was to complete an OAuth integration with HubSpot.
+The developer implemented the authorize_hubspot, oauth2callback_hubspot, and get_hubspot_credentials functions in hubspot.py using a FastAPI backend and a React frontend.
+OAuth states and credentials were securely persisted in Redis to support the authentication flow during local development.
+The final implementation includes a fully functional HubSpot OAuth flow and data loading capability.

 ------------